About the Office of Faith-based and Neighborhood Partnerships

 "The particular faith that motivates each of us can promote a greater good for all of us.
 Instead of driving us apart, our varied beliefs can bring us together to feed the hungry and comfort the afflicted; to make peace where there is strife and rebuild what has broken; to lift up those who have fallen on hard times.

-The White House Office of Faith-Based and Neighborhood Partnerships forms partnerships between government at all levels and non-profit organizations, both secular and faith-based, to more effectively serve Americans in need.
-Learn more about our the policy priorities of the Office.
+The White House Office of Faith-Based and Neighborhood Partnerships forms partnerships between government and non-profit organizations, both secular and faith-based, to more effectively serve Americans in need.
+The Office does so in ways that are consistent with the guarantees of the U.S. Constitution and other laws.

-The White House Office of Faith-based and Neighborhood Partnerships coordinates 12 Federal Centers for Faith-based and Community Initiatives.
+The White House Office of Faith-based and Neighborhood Partnerships coordinates Centers for Faith-based and Neighborhood Partnerships in various federal agencies.
 Each Center forms partnerships between its agency and faith-based and neighborhood organizations to advance specific goals.
 For example, the Department of Labor (DOL) Center forms partnerships between DOL and community-based groups to better integrate those groups in job training and workforce development programs.
 The Department of Homeland Security (DHS) Center helps to link DHS with community-based groups to address disaster response.
-Similar efforts are being implemented through Centers at the Departments of Agriculture, Commerce, Education, Health and Human Services, Housing and Urban Development, Justice, and Veterans Affairs as well as the Small Business Administration, Corporation for National and Community Service and US.
-Agency for International Development.
+Similar efforts are being implemented through Centers at the Departments of Agriculture, Commerce, Education, Health and Human Services, Housing and Urban Development, Justice, and Veterans Affairs as well as the Small Business Administration, Corporation for National and Community Service, US.
+Agency for International Development and the Environmental Protection Agency.
 Connect with Federal Centers.

 Looking for a way to serve that's right for you?